-108. The Council's treasury management adviser Arlingclose is forecasting that BoE Bank Rate will rise in calendar Q2 2022 to subdue inflationary pressures and the perceived desire by the BoE to move away from emergency levels of interest.
-Investors continue to price in multiple rises in Bank Rate over the next forecast horizon, and Arlingclose believes that although interest rates will rise, the increases will not be to the extent predicted by financial markets.
+123. The Council's treasury management adviser Arlingclose is forecasting that BoE Bank Rate will rise in calendar Q1 and Q2 2023 to subdue inflationary pressures.
+Investors continue to price in multiple rises in Bank Rate over the next forecast horizon.
+The Arlingclose interest rate forecast is now in line with those predicted by financial markets.